-Maintaining an optimal health, low cholesterol levels, and a healthy heart lowers the chances of many diabetes-related complications.
+Maintaining optimal health, low cholesterol levels, and a healthy heart lowers the chances of many diabetes-related complications.
 What’s more, seafood contains omega-3s which are great fighters against cholesterol, heart disease, and high blood pressure.

-Salmon is loaded with the “healthy” omega-3 fatty acids which help improve your skin, heart, brain, and more.
+Salmon is loaded with “healthy” omega-3 fatty acids which help improve your skin, heart, brain, and more.
 In other words, it helps prevent many health complications related to diabetes.

 You can poach, broil, and bake it in the oven at 400 degrees.
 Salmon is just delicious when grilled.
 It goes well with dill and some lemon juice.